fbpx

 FacebookTwitterWhatsApp

 Hidden from the view of many uncurious Kenyans is a little gem for African artefact and jewellery shopping.
 I am a lover of African jewellery and if you see most of my earrings, necklaces, and bracelets, you will see a collection of beads, colours, and representations of the big five.
-This however is a fairly recent achievement for me.
-Before I would have to hustle to buy a pair of earrings because it had to be a choice between lunch, bus fare, or unnecessary jewellery. *the struggles of being a college student.*
+This, however, is a fairly recent achievement for me.
+Before, I would have to hustle to buy a pair of earrings because it had to be a choice between lunch, bus fare, or unnecessary jewellery. *the struggles of being a college student.*

 Lo and Behold, I saw the light!
 Lord knows as I entered the first curio shop on the left I nearly teared up!
 It was beautiful, not just the content but the prices!
 I swear I tell everyone I meet how my life was changed that day, never to be the same…

-Now you may already know about the fabulous options you can get at Maasai Market and the variety plus if you are a good bargainer you can get very affordable deals.
+Now you may already know about the fabulous options you can get at Maasai Market and the variety plus if you are a good bargained, you can get very affordable deals.
 It is definitely a good alternative when you want to buy in bulk or get household items that add that authentic African vibe.
-The Kenyan Poet shares very good tips on what you need to know when going shopping at Maasai Market.
-However, when you are looking for something to spruce up your look a bit more than once in a while, here are a few reasons why the Hilton curio shops are my first option.
+The Kenyan Poet shares very good tips on what you need to know when going shopping at the Maasai Market.
+However, when you are looking for something to spruce up your look a bit more than once in a while, here are a few reasons why the Hilton Curio shops are my first option.

 3. It is more convenient.
-Sometimes it’s tricky to time Maasai Market because they move from place to place on different days so you actually have to plan when you will be around the area that they will be in.
+Sometimes it’s tricky to time Maasai Market because they move from place to place on different days, so you actually have to plan when you will be around the area that they will be in.
 The curio shops are always right there at Hilton just begging for your attention on the daily.
-Hilton is right in the middle of town so you are likely to pass by there at least a few times during the week.
-Most week days on my way to class, Hilton will be a stop-over for me because my stage from home is commercial, and my stage to school is Kencom so it is literally on the way anyway. *the excuses you make as a girl to go shopping*
+Hilton is right in the middle of town, so you are likely to pass by there at least a few times during the week.
+Most weekdays on my way to class, Hilton will be a stopover for me because my stage from home is commercial, and my stage to school is Kencom so it is literally on the way anyway. *the excuses you make as a girl to go shopping*

 4. Variety!
-Hilton Arcade Curio shops literally have new stock every week which is why you keep going back for more because you most probably will find something new to tickle your fancy.
+Hilton Arcade Curio shops literally have new stock every week, which is why you keep going back for more, because you most probably will find something new to tickle your fancy.

-5. Last but not least my loves is that it is a kind of not-so-secret, secret.
-What I mean is that not everyone knows it or is willing to take the time out of their day to discover it so you will probably find unique items which will have people asking you in the office, or at school where in Heaven’s name you found them.
+5. Last but not least, my loves is that it is a kind of not-so-secret, secret.
+What I mean is that not everyone knows it or is willing to take the time out of their day to discover it, so you will probably find unique items which will have people asking you in the office, or at school, where in Heaven’s name you found them.
 Giving you a chance to smirk a little at your very easy-to-attain style.
 Believe me.
 I have experienced this.

 *** The shops with the best deals are the ones inside the arcade, the one on the left when you enter in from the Kencom side has better prices.
-There is also a shop just on the corner of the Hilton which has unique jewellery but is more pricey and another opposite the Hilton Hotel.
+There is also a shop just on the corner of the Hilton, which has unique jewellery but is more pricey and another opposite the Hilton Hotel.

 Check out